 Sanako is a Finnish Educational Tech company helping schools and language teachers to improve language teaching efficiency and results.

-These teachers understand that there’s no quick fix that they can deploy to help students quickly become fluent in their target language.
-Instead there are some common, evidence-based approaches which can help make a difference.
+These language teachers understand that there’s no quick fix that they can deploy to help students quickly become fluent in their target language.
+Instead there are some common, evidence-based teaching approaches which can help make a difference.
 This blog post summarises 10 of the most notable approaches to language teaching.
 We hope that they will support language educators looking for some inspiration to improve their teaching practice.

 It’s worth noting that none of these approaches should be considered “the best” since every classroom, educator and student is different.
 Our advice is rather that educators should try them out, tailoring them to their specific context and reviewing the impact they have.